 Embryos — fertilized eggs can be created in a laboratory process known as IVF (In Vitro Fertilization).
-During IVF, if more embryos are created than needed, donation is an option.
+During IVF, if more embryos are created than needed, embryo donation is an option.
 Donors can choose either to donate eggs from a fresh cycle or to freeze them for future recipients.
 Donating embryos can give someone else an opportunity to conceive who is facing challenges getting pregnant.
-Much like sperm or unfertilized eggs, embryo donations can be made publically or anonymously.
+Much like sperm or unfertilized eggs, embryo donations can be made publicly or anonymously.
 In most states, it’s legally treated as a transfer of private property, and medically treated as a donation of cells or tissue.

-Known donations, also known as directed donations, are donations that are made to a specific person known to recipient and their doctor.
+Known donations, also known as directed donations, are embryo donations that are made to a specific person known to recipient and their doctor.
 The parties involved exchange names and medical information.
-They also reach an agreement that everyone is comfortable with, which defines their responsibilities, levels of future contact, etc. The advantage of having a known donor is that recipients can communicate with them in the future if medical issues arise.
+They also reach an agreement that everyone is comfortable with, which defines their responsibilities, levels of future contact, etc. The advantage of having a known embryo donor is that recipients can communicate with them in the future if medical issues arise.
 Another advantage is the possibility of contact with biological siblings.
-There are many important details that must be figured out first, especially if the recipient is not going to travel to the clinic where the donation is made.
+There are many important details that must be figured out first, especially if the recipient is not going to travel to the clinic where the embryo donation is made.
 These details include:

 - Finding a clinic that will accept embryos from another clinic for transfer